kleros/stake-curate/frontend/docs.md

 Looks like a landing page.
 Showcases some stats, like how much value has been staked, etc.
 Provides a button that links to The List, which is a list of lists intended to act as the frontdoor of the application.

+### Account View

+This could show some stats about the account, like items, etc. For a first version, all there needs to be here is a way for the user to withdraw their balances.

+If the user has not started the *withdrawing period*, they will see a button "Start Withdrawing Process", allowing them to begin it.
+It will last a week.
+A timer will show.
+When this timer ends, the user can withdraw any of their stakes, from any of their tokens or value.
+During this state (within period, and after period), the user cannot submit items, or take ownership of items.

+If the user is on the withdrawing process, or has already finished going through the process and wants to stop it, they can click on "Stop Withdrawing Process".
+After this is done, they will need to go through the period to be able to withdraw deposits again.

 ### Create List

 `/create-list`